 The loans under our Senior Facilities Agreement bear interest at floating rates of interest per annum equal to EURIBOR (or LIBOR (as applicable)), as adjusted periodically, plus a spread.
-While we do have some hedging facilities in place, these interest rates could rise significantly in the future.

-Although we have entered into certain hedging arrangements designed to fix a portion of these rates in respect of the term loan under our Senior Facilities Agreement, there can be no assurance that such hedging will continue to be available on commercially reasonable terms for as long as such indebtedness remains outstanding.
 To the extent that interest rates were to increase significantly, our interest expense would correspondingly increase, reducing our cash flow.
 Although we may enter into and maintain certain hedging arrangements designed to fix a portion of these rates, there can be no assurance that hedging will continue to be available on commercially reasonable terms.
 Hedging itself carries certain risks, including that we may need to pay a significant amount (including costs) to terminate any hedging arrangements.
-To the extent interest rates were to rise significantly, our interest expense would correspondingly increase, thus reducing cash flow.